Last Updated on9 minutes to read

 - You must articulate your distinctive competence—what sets your product apart.

 - Use market segments that add value to your distinctive competence.

 - First position the product, then name it.

-Every company that produces new products introduces new solutions, or sustains the generation of product through upgrades uses product roadmaps.
-It facilitates the making of informed decisions for internal and external stakeholders.
+Every company that produces new products, that introduces new solutions, or that sustains the generation of product through upgrades uses product roadmaps.
+These roadmaps facilitate the making of informed decisions for internal and external stakeholders.

 Traditional roadmaps fail to show the vision of the problem the company is trying to solve.
 A good roadmap must bring out the exact problem to be addressed and convince why the prospects, customers, and the market must care.

-Granular view ensures all aspects of the product development cycle are covered.
+Granular view, as used in pragmatic marketing, ensures all aspects of the product development cycle are covered.
 Get all the info you need from the customers on a high level, so you deliver what you want to the market.
-The granular view is useful on the development team in showing organizational readiness, the stand on the launch process, and status on a product freeze.
-Find the balance between organizational readiness and technical readiness.
+The granular view is useful on the development team in showing organizational readiness, where you stand within the launch process, and status on a product freeze.
+It helps you find a balance between technical readiness and organizational readiness.

 Find ways to reduce the time and effort put when creating communication roadmaps.
 All stakeholders will be able to make better and informed decisions.